Hoya Kerrii Plant Care + Tips

 For the last few years, around Valentine’s Day, I have started seeing these adorable little heart shaped plants show up in stores.
 Typically they are just one small terra cotta pot with soil and about a 3″ tall “green heart” leaf.
 After doing some research, I found out these little cuties are called, Hoya kerrii and I knew immediately I needed to find myself one!

-About a year and a half ago, my family purchased a small Hoya ‘kerrii’ as a birthday gift to myself.
+About a four years ago, my family purchased a small Hoya ‘kerrii’ as a birthday gift for myself.
 I was so smitten and couldn’t wait for it to start growing me some new little hearts.

 My plant sat dormant for a solid six months, growing maybe one or two small leaves.
 I was so worried and concerned about him.
-And then suddenly, it was grow time and my Hoya hasn’t stopped since!
+Then suddenly, it had settled in enough and did some major growing… and hasn’t stopped since!

 Looking for a few tough plants?
 Be sure to check out my 11 Hard to Kill Plants post!